Overview

 in advisory client accounts referred by Schwab.
 Thus, our participation in the referral program

-by Schwab to maintain custody of their accounts and assets at Schwab.
-We may also have an
+Schwab to maintain custody of their accounts and assets at Schwab.
+We could be incentivized to

-incentive to recommend that clients custody assets with Schwab so we can receive Additional
+recommend clients custody assets with Schwab so that we can receive Additional Services and

 To participate in the Schwab Advisor Network, we must meet certain minimum participation